Atlas975/Notes/MachineLearning/FeatureEngineering/Machine_learning_features.md

 ### Automatic feature extraction
 - Ideal for large datasets and can discover features that may not be obvious to human experts, leveraging algorithms to find patterns and relationships in the data.
 - This may result in less interpretable features and can be computationally intensive, requiring significant resources to process the data (eg [[Convolutional_networks|CNNs]])
+## Feature detection
+- The process of identifying where to extract features from, this is necessary as not all parts of a piece of data may have relevant information
+- By focusing on detected features and extracting them appropriately, data complexity is reduced, making it more manageable for machine learning algorithms to process